-Stop limit orders can be used to limit losses or exit profitable trades, once a specified price has been reached.
+Stop limit orders can be used to limit losses or exit profitable trades, once the mark price reaches the specified limit price.

 - Stop limit orders can be used to limit your losses as a stop loss order and lock-in profits from a trade once a certain price is reached.

-- Stop limit orders are a type of limit order that are triggered when the market price reaches the stop price, at which point a limit order is added to the order book.
+- Stop limit orders are a type of limit order that are triggered when the mark price (=index price) reaches the trigger price, at which point a limit order is added to the order book.

-- Once a stop price is reached, the stop limit order turns into a limit order and is executed when the market price reaches the limit price.
+- Once the trigger price is reached, the stop limit order turns into a limit order and is executed when the mark price reaches the limit price.

-- Once a stop limit order is fulfilled, the trader is a “market maker” if it is filled as a resting order on the book - since they are providing liquidity to the order book.
-Market makers gain a rebate for adding liquidity.
+- Once a stop limit order is fulfilled, the trader is a “market maker” if it is filled as a resting order on the book (since they are providing liquidity to the order book).
+Market makers do not incur any trading fees for adding liquidity.

 - If the stop limit order removes a resting order, then the trader is a "market taker".